andrija-petrovic/andrija-petrovic.github.io/about.md

 ### Projects

 - <a href="https://docs.google.com/presentation/d/1zgAJASr8-DsS_hyTPig3vgFj8kw_HiXVHrcQ--M8_1o/edit?usp=sharing">**What's in a Song?
 A music genre classification project**</a>, with <a href="https://astronomy.osu.edu/people/bose.48">Subhash Bose</a> and <a href="https://math.osu.edu/people/hales.41">Jonathon Hales</a>. <a href="https://www.erdosinstitute.org/may2021certificates/andrija-petrovic">The Erdős Institute Data Science Bootcamp</a>, May 2021
-- **Where do they belong: Serbo‐Croatian noun stems need leading forms**.
-A Python/Pynini implementation of the inflectional class assignment process of lexical entries in Serbo‐Croatian
 - Fieldwork on Kuikuro, Brazil.
 With Michael Becker and Bruna Franchetto
 - Fieldwork on Istro-Romanian, Croatia.
 With <a href="https://www.rose.uzh.ch/de/seminar/wersindwir/mitarbeitende/loporcaro.html">Michele Loporcaro</a> and <a href="https://francescogardani.wordpress.com">Francesco Gardani</a>